sourcey/sourcey.com/source/2014-05-20-precompiling-assets-for-large-rails-deployments-with-capistrano.markdown

 layout: article
 ---

-# Precompile Assets Locally for Large Rails Capistrano Deployments
+# Precompiling Assets for Large Rails Deployments with Capistrano

-If you've ever had to deploy a large Rails site using Capistrano, then you're no doubt aware of how time consuming it is to precompile the assets pipeline on the server-side.
+If you've ever had to deploy a large Rails site using Capistrano, then you're probably aware of how time consuming it is to precompile the assets pipeline on the server-side.

-This is not really an issue for a small sites with a few images and JavaScripts, but when it starts taking upwards of half an hour to roll out a small time critical patch you know somethings gotta give!
+This is not really an issue for a small sites with a few images and JavaScripts, but when it starts taking upwards of half an hour to roll out a small or time critical patch you know somethings gotta give!

-Some people store compiled assets using `git` in either the master or a separate repository, but that's really overkill and a completely unnecessary step.
-The most efficient way is just to use Capistrano's `run_locally` command compile assets locally and then `rsync` them to the remote server.
+Some people store compiled assets using `git` in either the master or a separate repository, but that's kind of overkill and it also introduces an extra step.
+The most efficient way is just to use Capistrano's `run_locally` command to compile assets on the local machine and then `rsync` them to the remote server.

 The following Capistrano script is what we currently use on a Rails 3.2 site, but it should work with other Rails versions too.
 Stick the following task somewhere in your `deploy.rb`:

 ~~~ ruby
 namespace :deploy do